 Moving to Malibu might not be for everyone, but if you can afford the expensive housing, and want to live near some of California’s top beaches, this city might just be the perfect place to call home.
 With incredible amenities, fantastic weather, and lots of opportunities for students and professionals, Malibu has something to offer everyone.

-So, is moving to Malibu right for you?
+So, is a close by move to Malibu right for you?
 If you have more questions about living in Malibu, or want help with your move, get in touch with us anytime.
 We want to help make your moving experience easy, so you can focus on making the most of this gorgeous coastal city.